A company car is:

 If a company uses a fleet management software that employs a car tracking system, these trackers must follow GDPR data regulations.
-In most cases, trackers are not allowed in company cars, only in pool vehicles.
+In most cases, van tracking are not allowed in company cars, only in pool vehicles.
 This is to protect the privacy of the driver.

 The Right Cars For Your Business